kekse1/scripts/README.md

-And see the `DEFAULT_ATTRIBS = [ 'href', 'src' ];`; or maybe define a filter, like the `DEFAULT_SCHEME = [ 'http:', 'https:' ]`, so only these links will remain in the result array; also you can also instanciate with a `source` param or attrib: from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).
+And see the `DEFAULT_ATTRIBS = [ 'href', 'src' ];`; or maybe define a filter, like the `DEFAULT_SCHEME = [ 'http:', 'https:' ]`, so only these links will remain in the result array; you can also instanciate with a `source` param or attrib: from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).